nathan-smeal/cs7641/lessons/ml_p2_lesson_02_clustering.md

   - For scale invariance, it only cares about order
   - For same reason of scale, it is consistent
 - Scale, can multiple by theta to make it n clusters and divide by theta means 1
-- The third one is not consistent because if we expand distance between 2 clusters so that the $\omega$ increase (to infinity), this will prevent the original clusters to merge.
+- The third one is not consistent because if we expand distance between 2 clusters so that the $\omega$ increase (to infinity), this will prevent the original clusters to merge because the allowable distance would be so small(divide by $\omega$).

 ### Impossibility Theorem (_Kleinberg_)